semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Cluster managing : *Head*

-*Head* official documentation here : [http://mobz.github.io/elasticsearch-head/](http://mobz.github.io/elasticsearch-head/)
+*Head*'s official documentation here : [http://mobz.github.io/elasticsearch-head/](http://mobz.github.io/elasticsearch-head/).
 *Head* is a tool designed to help you manage your Elasticsearch cluster, using a web-based interface.
 To connect **Head** on our cluster, open your favorite browser, and go `http://127.0.0.1:9200/_plugin/head/`.
 On the main page, you can see our three Elasticsearch nodes : *Arya Stark*, *Catelyn Stark*, and *Eddard Stark*.
-For each node, you can access related information, and actions (such as poweroff).
+For each node, you can access related information, and actions (such as power off).
 On the top of the page, the health of your cluster is displayed.
 This value is based on several KPIs such as the number of shards, replicas, ...
 The top tabs give you access to indices management, and also a graphical way to perform requests.